ray-project/ray/doc/source/tune.rst

 Ray.tune runs each trial as a Ray actor, allocating the specified GPU and CPU ``resources`` to each actor (defaulting to 1 CPU per trial).
 A trial will not be scheduled unless at least that amount of resources is available in the cluster, preventing the cluster from being overloaded.

-If your trainable function / class creates further actors that also consume CPU / GPU resources, you will also want to set ``driver_cpu_limit`` or ``driver_gpu_limit`` to tell Ray not to assign the entire resource reservation to the main Actor, as described in `trial.py <https://github.com/ray-project/ray/blob/master/python/ray/tune/trial.py>`__
+If your trainable function / class creates further Ray actors or tasks that also consume CPU / GPU resources, you will also want to set ``driver_cpu_limit`` or ``driver_gpu_limit`` to tell Ray not to assign the entire resource reservation to your top-level trainable function, as described in `trial.py <https://github.com/ray-project/ray/blob/master/python/ray/tune/trial.py>`__

 Command-line JSON/YAML API
 --------------------------